lagom/lagom/docs/manual/java/gettingstarted/EclipseSbt.md

-# Import a Lagom build in your IDE

-Here you will learn how to import projects defined in a Lagom build into your preferred IDE.

-## Using Maven

-If using Maven, use the m2clipse plugin in Eclipse, or the built in IntelliJ Maven support in IntelliJ, to import your project.

-## Using sbt

-### Eclipse
+# Integrating sbt builds with Eclipse

+If you worked through the command line example for [[sbt|GettingStartedSbt]], you have an sbt build.
+This page describes how to integrate with Eclipse.

-[sbt-eclipse](https://github.com/typesafehub/sbteclipse) is needed to generate the Eclipse project files, which are required to import all projects defined in your Lagom build into Eclipse.
+Before integrating a Lagom sbt build with Eclipse, you must download and install [sbt-eclipse](https://github.com/typesafehub/sbteclipse).
+This plugin provides the support to generate Eclipse project files, which are required to import Lagom builds into Eclipse.

 If your Lagom build file is in directory `hello`, create a `project/eclipse.sbt` with the following content:

 ```
-addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "3.0.0")
+addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "5.1.0")
 ```

 Save the file.
 Now, open the terminal, and `cd` to the `hello` directory, and type `sbt`: